 Travel insurance offered by credit cards is usually secondary to any individual travel insurance plan you may purchase, which means it will cover any eligible expenses not covered by your individual insurance plan if you have one.

-Travel cancellation/interruption coverage covers prepaid and non-reimbursable travel expenses charged by the primary cardholder to the credit card with the travel insurance benefit in the event that the trip had to be canceled or cut short due to sudden illness, medical emergency, bad weather or the death of the cardholder or their loved one.
+Travel cancellation/interruption coverage includes prepaid and non-reimbursable travel expenses charged by the primary cardholder to the credit card with the travel insurance benefit if the trip had to be canceled or cut short due to sudden illness, medical emergency, bad weather or the death of the cardholder or their loved one.

 Lost baggage or baggage delay